 10-Minute Retirement: He wanted to retire but then Britain and its colonies went to war.
 After the war he tried to retire again but then he got elected president.

-There does exist some, but old Georgie is so lionized in modern American society that, assuming anyone could prove it to be true, (which, as with any historical figure, is a big if due to both historic and contemporary bias and a complete lack of living witnesses) it is ''very'' likely no one would listen/care.
+There might exist some, but old Georgie is so lionized in modern American society that, assuming anyone could prove it to be true, (which, as with any historical figure, is a big if due to both historic and contemporary bias and a complete lack of living witnesses) it is ''very'' likely no one would listen/care.

 An Asskicking Christmas: The crossing of the Delaware river.
 (At the time, Christmas wasn't a big celebration in the States, as opposed to the German Hessian mercenaries.)